jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

 The [`std:ops` section of the standard library](https://doc.rust-lang.org/std/ops/index.html) describes what operators you can overload this way.
-If we have a look at the `Add` trait, it has an `Output` associated item, but the `Add` trait is also generic, and lets us specify the `Rhs` or "right-hand-side":
+If we have a look at the `Add` trait, it has an `Output` associated type, but the `Add` trait is also generic, and lets us specify the `Rhs` or "right-hand-side":

 ```rust
 trait Add<Rhs=Self> {